dotswg/dots-requirements/draft-ietf-dots-requirements.md

   redirection.

 OP-004
-: Mitigation Status: DOTS MUST provide a means to report the status of an action requested by a DOTS client.
-In particular, DOTS clients MUST be able to request or withdraw a request for mitigation from the DOTS server.
-The DOTS server MUST acknowledge a DOTS client's request to withdraw from coordinated attack response in subsequent signals, and MUST cease mitigation activity as quickly as possible.
-However, a DOTS client rapidly toggling active mitigation may result in undesirable side-effects for the network path, such as route or DNS [RFC1035] flapping.
-A DOTS server therefore MAY continue mitigating for a mutually negotiated period after receiving the DOTS client's request to stop.

-: A server MAY refuse to engage in coordinated attack response with a client.
+: Mitigation Requests and Status:
+  Authorized DOTS clients MUST be able to request scoped mitigation from DOTS servers.
+DOTS servers MUST send mitigation request status in response to DOTS clients requests for mitigation, and SHOULD accept scoped mitigation requests from authorized DOTS clients.
+DOTS servers MAY reject authorized requests for mitigation, but MUST include a reason for the rejection in the status message sent to the client.

+: Due to the higher likelihood of packet loss during a DDoS attack, DOTS servers SHOULD regularly send mitigation status to authorized DOTS clients which have requested and been granted mitigation, regardless of client requests for mitigation status.

+: When DOTS client-requested mitigation is active, DOTS server status messages SHOULD include the following mitigation metrics:

+  * Total number of packets blocked by the mitigation

+  * Current number of packets per second blocked

+  * Total number of bytes blocked

+  * Current number of bytes per second blocked

-  To make the status of a client's request clear, the server MUST indicate in server signals whether client-initiated mitigation is active.
-When a client-initiated mitigation is active, and threat handling details such as mitigation scope and statistics are available to the server, the server SHOULD include those details in server signals sent to the client.
-DOTS clients SHOULD take mitigation statistics into account when deciding whether to request the DOTS server cease mitigation.
+: DOTS clients SHOULD take these metrics into account when determining whether to ask the DOTS server to cease mitigation.

+: Once a DOTS client requests mitigation, the client MAY withdraw that request at any time, regardless of whether mitigation is currently active.
+The DOTS server MUST immediately acknowledge a DOTS client's request to stop mitigation.

+: To protect against route or DNS flapping caused by a client rapidly toggling mitigation, and to dampen the effect of oscillating attacks, DOTS servers MAY continue mitigation for a period of up to five minutes after acknowledging a DOTS client's withdrawal of a mitigation request.
+During this period, DOTS server status messages SHOULD indicate that mitigation is active but terminating.
+After the five-minute period elapses, the DOTS server MUST treat the mitigation as terminated, as the DOTS client is no longer responsible for the mitigation.
+For example, if there is a financial relationship between the DOTS client and server domains, the DOTS client ceases incurring cost at this point.

 OP-005
 : Mitigation Lifetime: A DOTS client SHOULD indicate the desired lifetime of any